laempy/pyoints/README.md

 conda install -c leampy pyoints
 ```

-### Build and install from recipe

-To build the package:
+If your system is not supported yet, you might build and install the conda
+reciepe.

+Build:
 ```
 cd /path/to/pyoints/conda
 conda build /path/to/pyoints/conda
 ```

-Install the builded package:
+Install:
 ```
 conda create --name myenv pyoints --use-local
 ```